Khan the Eagle, by Anita Hummel, Anita Louise Art

 Here is how I will do these steps:

-• Use either the tracing paper or print of the bird in the exact size to put the bird design on my canvas.
+Use the tracing paper or print of the bird in the exact size to put the bird design on my canvas.
 I will then put charcoal all over the back of the tracing paper or the print of the bird.
 The charcoal I use is similar to this basic Studio Charcoal.
 You can find out more about the Charcoal by clicking here.

 Step 5 – Fill In the Lines on the Canvas

 Once I have taken the tracing paper or the layout paper of my bird off the canvas, I will then check the lines drawn on the canvas.
-If you did not use enough of the charcoal on the back of the tracing paper or paper you may have missed important areas of your bird design.
-This is why with the tracing paper method you can more easily go back to try to line up the bird design and fill back in the lines.
-When using just the Procreate layout print method, this is much more difficult to do.
+If you did not use enough of the charcoal on the back of the tracing paper or paper, you may have missed essential areas of your bird design.

 The African Necklace, by Anita Hummel, Anita Louise Art